Albert-91/BARF-o-bot/data/core/weather.md

   - form{"name": "null"}
   - utter_anything_else

-## ingredient_distribution form processing - 1st params gathering interruption by other (not supported in scenario) intent
+## weather form processing - 1st params gathering interruption by other (not supported in scenario) intent
 ## *scenario*: form starts then params gathering is interrupted by not supported intent then bot utters wrong param
 ##             value and restart form
 * start_weather